robertomorel/reactjs-next-auth-jwt/README.md

 123456
 ```

-To login as an guest:
+To login as a guest:
 ```bash
 #permissions: ['users.list', 'metrics.list']
 #roles: ['editor']